 \section{Introduction}

 When applying the laws of physics to cases of interest we often face difficulties due to a large number of particles.
-Of course, this can happen even when the particles move at speeds comparable to the speed of light and/or quantum mechanics should be taken into account, like in the early universe.
+Of course, this can happen even when particles move at relativistic speeds and/or quantum effects must be taken into account, like in the early universe.
 In these situations one can use thermal field theory (TFT), namely the combination of statistical mechanics and relativistic quantum field theory.
 Today TFT has become the standard theoretical tool to study particle physics processes (decays, scattering processes, particle production, phase transitions, etc.) in a thermal medium (see~\cite{Bellac:2011kqa,Nair:2005iw} for textbooks,~\cite{Landsman:1986uw,Quiros:1994dr,Laine:2016hma} for monographs and~\cite{Salvio:2024upo} for a recent introduction from first principles).

 At (thermodynamic) equilibrium the density matrix, the key input in TFT, can be expressed in terms of all conserved quantities, which, in a relativistic setting, include the Hamiltonian, the linear and angular momentum and all conserved charges~\cite{LandauLifshitz}.
 Such a density matrix has been studied in a number of works (see e.g.~\cite{Zubarev:1979afm,Weert,Becattini:2012tc}).
 However, TFT has been systematically developed only in the absence of the angular momentum in the density matrix, i.e.~for vanishing average angular momentum (see, however,~\cite{Vilenkin:1980zv,Buzzegoli:2017cqy,Becattini:2020qol,Buzzegoli:2020ycf,Palermo:2021hlf,Palermo:2023cup} for some analysis of free scalar and Dirac fields in a rotating plasma).